SalazarMtzMiguel/ZettelKasten-Cinvestav/Proyecto de Tesis/Tesis Auto-Ingenieria/T002-Borrador Revision Sistematica.md

 **4. Generative design in software Systems**

-- What are the effects of generative design on the software development lifecycle?
+- ==What are the effects of generative design on the software development lifecycle?==

-- What are the most common generative design techniques applied to software systems?
+- ==What are the most common generative design techniques applied to software systems?==

 - Does generative design improve the quality and innovation of software systems?